Construction of minimal integrity basis for anisotropic hyperelasticity via structural tensors: Fundamentals

 \subsection{Formulation of hyperelastic potentials with invariants}

 In continuum mechanics, material models are often formulated using deformation or strain tensors that ensure objectivity, see Sect.~\ref{sec:conditions}.
-To additionally guarantee material symmetry, the use of scalar-valued invariants is appealing.
+To further ensure material symmetry and thus reflect the underlying atomistic or microscopic structure, the use of scalar-valued invariants is particularly appealing.
+These invariants are then used to formulate the elastic potential.
 Therefore, we begin with a general definition of invariants within this framework.
 To this end, we first introduce the function